-While stem cell therapy is not capable of reversing existing damage, it does have the potential to help slow the progression of inflammation and chronic lung disease.
-People who undergo stem cell therapy as a form of bronchiectasis treatment may also experience a number of quality of life benefits, including:
+While cellular therapy is not capable of reversing existing damage, it does have the potential to help slow the progression of inflammation and chronic lung disease.
+People who undergo cellular therapy as a form of bronchiectasis treatment may also experience a number of quality of life benefits, including:

 - An improvement in the severity and frequency of their symptoms